John McCallum (actor): Early life

-McCallum's father, John Neil McCallum Sr., was a theatre owner and entrepreneur, who built and for many years ran the 2,000 seat Cremorne Theatre on the banks of the Brisbane River.
+McCallum was born on 14 March 1918.
+His father, John Neil McCallum Sr., was a theatre owner and entrepreneur, who built and for many years ran the 2,000 seat Cremorne Theatre on the banks of the Brisbane River.
 After emigrating from Scotland, McCallum Snr. became an accomplished musician and was soon heavily involved in Brisbane's entertainment scene.
 His mother was an accomplished amateur actress who was born in England.

 In 1918, McCallum Jr. was born in Brisbane during the opening night of a comedy performance.
 After his birth, a family friend sent his father a wire: 'Congratulations on two howling successes'.

 McCallum was exposed to acting at a young age: his early childhood was full of backstage encounters at the Cremorne with the wide variety of performers who frequented his father's theatre.
-Although McCallum and his two younger brothers received their primary school education in the UK, the family returned to Australia once the Great Depression started.
+Although McCallum and his two younger brothers received their primary school education in the United Kingdom, the family returned to Australia once the Great Depression started.
 His secondary education was at the Anglican Church Grammar School in Brisbane.

 His early theatrical training was with Barbara Sisely at the Brisbane Repertory Company.

 Britain

-He later did two years at RADA in London under Kenneth Barnes and his sisters Violet and Irene Vanburgh.
+McCallum later did two years at RADA in London under Kenneth Barnes and his sisters Violet and Irene Vanbrugh.
 From there he went into repertory at Tonbridge and Northampton.

 In 1939 he did a season at Stratford-upon-Avon playing small roles and understudying.
 From there he moved to similar roles at the Old Vic under Harley Granville-Barker in which he appeared in the historic 1939 production of King Lear which featured Jack Hawkins with Peggy Ashcroft, Fay Compton and Cathleen Nesbitt.

 Second World War – Australia

 McCallum returned to Australia shortly afterwards to join the Second Australian Imperial Force (2nd AIF) for the duration of World War II, in which he served in New Guinea.
-After the war he joined the J. C. Williamson company for a while, working with Gladys Moncrieff in The Maid of the Mountains.
-He appeared in the Australian film A Son is Born (1946) which also starred Muriel Steinbeck and Ron Randell.
+After the war he joined JC Williamson's for a while, working with Gladys Moncrieff in The Maid of the Mountains.
+He appeared in the Australian film A Son Is Born (1946) which also starred Muriel Steinbeck and Ron Randell.
+According to Filmink McCallum "seems unsure how to pitch his voice and has the most thankless role (playing Mr Perfect), but he does have charisma."